Builder68/OpenEarlyMacsRAMexpansion/README.md

 ![Screenshot 2024-10-22 at 3 00 07 PM](https://github.com/user-attachments/assets/0927eb3d-6c0c-4479-a216-cbbe3e41b88d)
 ![Screenshot 2024-10-22 at 6 50 35 PM](https://github.com/user-attachments/assets/46a6b025-a1a6-4c5b-a361-0ad218c6825e)

 The expansion board has been tested only with 128K MacPlus / 512Ke ROMs.
-If a ROM-INATOR board is installed concurrently, it needs to be previously patched (instructions provided below).
+If a ROM-INATOR board is installed concurrently, it needs to be previously patched (instructions provided below.
+Many thanks to Golden Potato and SVGA for this solution!).

 KEY FEATURES